All about the parish council home page

 Also check out our Instagram account atinstagram-logo.jpg

-Finance and General Purposes Meeting Beechen Hall, Wildfell Close, Walderslade, ME5 9RU Monday 6:00 pm View Details
+Woodland Management Committee Beechen Hall, Wildfell Close, Walderslade, ME5 9RU Monday 6:30 pm View Details

-Estates Meeting Beechen Hall, Wildfell Close, Walderslade, ME5 9RU Monday View Details
+Parish Council Meeting Beechen Hall, Wildfell Close, Walderslade, ME5 9RU Monday 6:30 pm View Details

 Community Alert

-The Parish Council has set up a community alert system whereby it notifies residents by email, any news that may affect them and the parish.
-This could range from planning developments to road closures and crime reports.
+The Parish Council has set up a community alert system whereby it notifies residents by email of news that may affect residents or the Parish.
+This could range from planning applications to road closures and crime reports.
 If you wish to be included please subscribe below.

 Latest Parish News